Carnival in Tenerife 2025

 Tenerife Carnival Program 2025

-February 10-12, 20:30: Stages of the Santa Cruz Carnival murga contest (Fases del Concurso de Murgas del Carnaval de Santa Cruz) — a murga contest where adult participants perform satirical songs on current topics.
+February 10 – 12, 20:30: first, second and third stages of the adult «Murgas» contest of the Santa Cruz Carnival (Fases del Concurso de Murgas del Carnaval de Santa Cruz) – a murgas contest where adult participants perform satirical songs on current topics.
+Venue: Exhibition Square (Recinto Ferial).

-February 14, 20:30: Final of the adult murga contest (Final del Concurso de Murgas adultas) — the final stage of competitions between murgas, where the best performance is determined.
+February 14, 20:30: Final of the adult «Murgas» contest (Final del Concurso de Murgas adultas) – the final stage of the competition between murgas, where the best performance is determined.
+Venue: Exhibition Square (Recinto Ferial).

-February 15, 20:00: Musical groups contest at the exhibition complex (Concurso de agrupaciones musicales en el Recinto ferial) — a music contest where groups present their best works.
+February 15, 20:00: Musical groups contest at the exhibition complex (Concurso de agrupaciones musicales en el Recinto ferial) – a music competition where groups present their best works.

 February 16, 18:00: Gala evening for the selection of the children’s carnival queen at the exhibition complex (Gala de Elección de la Reina Infantil en el Recinto Ferial) – a ceremonial event where the carnival queen is chosen among children.

-February 21, 20:30: Song of Laughter at the Guimerá Theater (Canción de la Risa en el Teatro Guimerá) — a unique musical performance filled with humor and fun.
+February 21, 20:30: The «Funny Song» contest will be held at the Guimerá Theater (Canción de la Risa en el Teatro Guimerá).
+This is a unique musical performance filled with humor and fun.

-February 23: Costume contest at the exhibition complex and rondallas contest at the Tenerife Auditorium Adán Martín (Concurso de disfraces en el Recinto Ferial y Certamen Rondallas en el Auditorio de Tenerife Adán Martín, 17:00) — a celebration of creativity and talent in costume making and musical art.
+February 23: Costume contest at the exhibition complex at 11:00 and Rondallas contest at the Tenerife Auditorium at 17:00 (Concurso de disfraces en el Recinto Ferial y Certamen Rondallas en el Auditorio de Tenerife).
+This is a celebration of creativity and talent in costume making and musical art.

-February 26, 21:30: Carnival Queen Election Gala at the Exhibition Center (Gala de Elección de la Reina del Carnaval en el Recinto Ferial) — a magnificent event where the main queen of the carnival is chosen.
+February 26, 21:30: Grand gala for the election of the Carnival Queen at the exhibition complex (Gran Gala de Elección de la Reina del Carnaval 2025 en el Recinto Ferial) — a magnificent event where the main queen of the carnival is chosen.

-🔥🔥 February 28, 20:00: Carnival Announcing Parade at the Dominican Republic Square (Cabalgata anunciadora en Plaza de la República Dominicana) — a grand procession opening the carnival.
+🔥🔥 February 28, 19:30: Carnival-announcing cavalcade at the Dominican Republic Square (Cabalgata anunciadora del Carnaval 2025 en Plaza de la República Dominicana) — a grand procession opening the carnival, as well as a contest of decorated platforms and cars (Concurso de Carrozas y Coches Engalanados) on the Galceran Bridge (Puente Galceran).

-March 1, 21:00: Rhythm and Harmony Contest on Francisco La Roche Avenue (Certamen de Ritmo y Armonía en Avenida Francisco La Roche) — an exciting performance featuring the best dance and music groups.
+March 1: Children’s carnival procession (Carnaval Infantil) at 17:30 on Antonio Domínguez Alfonso Street (La Noria), Rondallas Parade (Pasacalle de las Rondallas) at 18:00 on Plaza Weyler, Rhythm and Harmony Contest (Certamen de Ritmo y Armonía) at 21:00 on Avenida Francisco la Roche — an exciting performance featuring the best dance and music groups.

 One of the Carnival queens at Coso

-March 6, 20:30: Rondallas Festival at the Guimerá Theater (Festival de Rondallas en el Teatro Guimerá) — a musical event where choirs perform traditional songs.
+March 6: at 11:00 Rondallas Festival at the Guimerá Theater (Festival de Rondallas en el Teatro Guimerá) — a musical event where choirs perform traditional songs.

 Another Carnival queen in Tenerife